- Tipo: Special Project, Personal Initiative

-- Pragmatics is the study of the relations of signs to interpreters, and in architecture the relationship between the sign and the behavior it engenders.
+- Pragmatics is the study of the relations of signs to interpreters and in architecture the relationship between the sign and the behaviour it engenders.

 - Syntax (syntactics) is then defined as the study of the formal relations between signs; this field of analysis makes the study of signs possible, with particular reference to their relations with each other, by excluding from the survey both their meanings and functions.

 The language of architecture has evolved along with the human race and in accordance with its needs, giving more weight at different times to each of these three aspects.

 Bjarke Ingels Group (BIG) projects and philosophy have had widespread success in recent years.
 Working on these posters gave me the opportunity to understand how their approach affects the finished architecture and in particular more about the syntax of their projects.
 Indeed syntax is one of the formal aspects that, in our opinion, characterizes many of Bjarke Ingels Group (BIG)’s works compared to the work of previous generations of architects.
 Their projects generate a syntactic evolution transpired by the will to find new solutions for environmental, social, economic and technological problems.

 Here a total of nine posters, available for free in high res CMYK A3 .pdf files for print and low res RGB .jpg for web and screens:

 Bjarke Ingels Group (BIG) Projects which inspired our graphic design

 - Kistefos Museum - Scandinavia

 - VM Houses - Copenaghen, Denmark

 - Via 57 West - New York, USA